-- Remove yourself from or avoid situations that make you want to smoke.
+• Remove yourself from or avoid problems that make you want to smoke

 Nicotine Replacement Therapy

-Nicotine replacement therapy (NRT) is specifically designed to ease the intensity of withdrawal symptoms like you will experience when you try to stop smoking.
-With a success rate of 50 to 70%, NRT works as well either with or without counselling.
-It is available over-the-counter at pharmacies in the form of gums, patches, lozenges and nasal spray.
+Nicotine replacement therapy (NRT) is designed to ease the intensity of withdrawal symptoms you will experience when you try to stop smoking.

 Nicotine Patch